Adam Duvall Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

+- The Yankees pitching staff is 11th in the league with a collective 8.9 strikeouts per nine innings.

-- The Yankees have the third-ranked team ERA across all MLB pitching staffs (3.58).
+- The Yankees have a 3.57 team ERA that ranks fourth across all league pitching staffs.

-- The Yankees rank 19th in baseball in home runs allowed (75 total, 1.1 per game).
+- The Yankees rank 15th in baseball in home runs given up (77 total, 1.1 per game).

-- Schmidt (2-6) gets the starting nod for the Yankees in his 14th start of the season.
-He's put together a 4.96 ERA in 61 2/3 innings pitched, with 66 strikeouts.
+- German gets the start for the Yankees, his 13th of the season.
+He is 4-3 with a 3.49 ERA and 64 strikeouts in 67 2/3 innings pitched.

-- In his most recent appearance on Tuesday against the Chicago White Sox, the right-hander went six innings, giving up three earned runs while surrendering six hits.
+- In his most recent time out on Saturday, the righty threw six innings against the Boston Red Sox, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.